joonarafael/ohte/documentation/software_testing.md

 ### RULES_TEST

 The [Rules](../flaggame/src/tests/f_rules_test.py) test module performs a few tests assessing the logic reading the [rulebook](../flaggame/src/logs/gamerules.txt).
-These tests include, for example, how the software acts if no rulebook can be found, or if the rulebook row count is not the expected (=70).
+These tests include, for example, how the software acts if no rulebook can be found, or if the rulebook row count is not the expected (70).

 ## TEST COVERAGE

-The automated pytest covers around 95% of software source code excluding all [graphical user interface modules](../flaggame/src/gui_elements/) along with `gui.py`.
+The automated pytest covers around 95% of the software source code excluding all [graphical user interface modules](../flaggame/src/gui_elements/) along with `gui.py`.
 It also ignores the `main.py` module.

 <img src="./images/coverage_report.png">